nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 - full C++14 (ok, ok - C++1y) is at your disposal
 - no external libraries are allowed

+File format:
+- text files
+- one word per line
+- line endings format is not specified

 Testing:
 60 seconds of pseudo random search and index queries.

 Winning criteria:
 Maximum amount of handled (finished):
-- all queries
+- number of performed queries
-- search operations results
+- number of matches found

 Allowed modifications:
 - everything under Impl/ directory (both creating new files and modifying existing ones).